Heart attack support

 There may also be a pharmacist or dietitian who can give you helpful information to aid your recovery.

-Our free health information service can help you find a cardiac rehabilitation program near you.
+Our free helpline can help you find a cardiac rehabilitation program near you.

 If you need an interpreter, contact the Translating and Interpreting Service on 131 450 or visit their website and ask for the Heart Foundation